-When developing an estate plan it is important that you evaluate your situation and form a plan to fit your needs.
+When developing an estate plan, it is important that you evaluate your situation and form the plan to fit your needs.
 Here are some, but not all, of the issues to consider when setting up an estate plan and to discuss with your estate planning team.

-Are your accounts registered properly with the correct persons on the account?
+Are your accounts registered properly with the correct people on the account?
 If you have a living trust, have your accounts been registered in the name of the trust?

 Are the beneficiaries named on your accounts still the correct beneficiaries?
 Are these beneficiary designations consistent with your overall estate plan?

-Do you have specific wishes regarding the administering of life-prolonging procedures?
+Do you have specific wishes for the administering of life-prolonging procedures?
 This document can convey your wishes when you are no longer able to communicate them.

 Have you named someone to make financial and health care decisions on your behalf, should you become incapacitated?
 A Durable Power of Attorney is an important document that allows you to name this individual.

-Do you have a last will and testament to insure that your assets transfer in the manner that you would prefer them to transfer?
+Do you have a last will and testament to ensure your assets transfer in the manner you would prefer?

 Are you concerned about estate taxes, avoiding probate, controlling the transfer of assets to heirs, leaving assets to spendthrift children, protecting assets during incapacitation or eventually needing assistance with money management and paying bills?
 If so, consider setting up a trust.